 You'll find a wealth of information in the ACES Study Abroad planning pages, including tips on how to identify a program that's right for you and lists of top programs by country and major.

 How to get started finding your own study abroad experience

 Most students find a semester-long study abroad experience fits best during their junior year, and that planning needs to begin about a year in advance.
 If you're thinking about study abroad, be sure to work with your academic advisor to plan your course work so that your time overseas won't disrupt your regular progress toward your degree.
 You can also work with your advisor as you identify which courses you might take overseas.
-Click on the appropriate link below to see a sample 4-year plan for your HDFS concentration that includes a fall or spring semester study abroad experience:

 Don't Overlook HDFS Study Tours!

 HDFS faculty members in collaboration with colleagues overseas offer study tour opportunities for HDFS and other interested students.
 A three-week winter-break tour to Cape Town combines an introduction to the history, politics and culture of South Africa with volunteer work in local clinics, child-care facilities, shelters, etc. During a two-week summer tour to Brazil, students see first-hand how families in different communities respond to the variety of living situations in that remarkably diverse country.
 For more information about these and other study abroad opportunities, visit the Study Abroad Office's Illinois Programs page, or contact the HDFS advising coordinator, Barbara Anderson.